-• There is an exception to this regulation, so please arrange a meeting with your principal or athletic administrator to review this exception.
+There are exceptions to this regulation, so please arrange a meeting with your principal or athletic administrator to review these exceptions.

 Residence

 If your parent(s) or legal guardian live outside of Ohio, you are ineligible unless one of the exceptions to the residence regulation is met.
 These exceptions to the out-of-state residency rules are found in Bylaw 4-6.